Course Offerings — Summer Term 2026

 Credit Points 3 CP

 This is a joint, research-oriented seminar by the Machine Learning Group and the Data Management Group.
 Throughout the seminar, students will have the opportunity to learn about recent advances at the intersection of Machine Learning and Data Management Systems.
 Interested students are required to participate in the kick-off meeting, after which they will select, read, understand, and present one of the eligible papers.
-Moreover, the students will be required to submit a 1-page summary of their selected papers as a midterm examination.
+Moreover, the students will be required to submit a 3-slide slide deck summarizing their selected paper as a midterm examination.
 The final presentation, lasting 15 minutes (10 minutes presentation + 5 minutes of questions), will be held in English at the end of the semester (the exact date will be announced).
 Only the final presentation will be considered for the student’s final grade.
 More details will be discussed during the kick-off meeting.
 Note that as of the summer term 2024, this seminar is offered as an elective or standalone module.

 Seminar: Explainable Machine Learning